 Presidents Cup at a glance

-DUBLIN, Ohio -- A brief look at the Presidents Cup on Sunday at Muirfield Village:
+DUBLIN, Ohio -- A brief look at the 10th Presidents Cup matches, which start Thursday at Muirfield Village Golf Club:

 Copyright 2013 by The Associated Press

 This story is from ESPN.com's automated news wire.
 Wire index